The Applied Layer

 Conflicts of interest

 The Applied Layer has no commercial relationship with any vendor, model lab, cloud provider, data platform, or evaluation tooling company discussed in any piece – no paid engagement, sponsorship, referral fee, equity, or revenue-share arrangement.
-No vendor was given pre-publication review, fact-check rights, or the opportunity to respond before publication of the flagship reports.
+No vendor was given pre-publication review, fact-check rights, or the opportunity to respond before publication of the research package.
 Author relationships are disclosed in-piece.
 Vendor briefings, where they have informed thinking, are disclosed.

 Corrections